cloudbearings/jresponder/README.md

 The first JResponder builds and source tree were recently pushed to github, work is in progress on stabling it so we can have an official 0.1 release.

+# Requirements

+* Java 6/JDK 1.6
+* For web app deployment, a Java web container - tested with Tomcat 7.

 # Overview

 JResponder is pretty simple.
 But here are the key concepts you should track with: